 After Anderton and Agatha flee, Witwer and the Precrime team arrive to investigate the crime scene.
 Witwer is doubtful about the "orgy of evidence" that was left behind and later discusses his misgiving with Burgess, bringing up the Lively case as well.
 He now has all three precogs records of that murder, but slight differences between them lead him to deduce what really happened that day.
 Witwer shows Burgess the previsions from containment, but then reveals Agatha's which was not on file.
 Agatha's vision shows a very big difference, leading Witwer to postulate that the crime against Anne Lively took place at two different times.

 Witwer explained to Burgess that Lively's potential killer was arrested based on the matching visions of Arthur and Dashiell, but a second person then arrived and killed her in exactly the same manner, the act seen by Agatha and later disregarded as an echo vision.
-Witwer suggests that only a member of Precrime could have the skill to manipulate the system in this way, whereupon Burgess, revealing himself as the villain in the film, kills Witwer, knowing that the other precogs are unable to foresee this act with Agatha gone.
+Witwer suggests that only a member of Precrime could have the skill to manipulate the system in this way, whereupon Burgess, revealing himself as the true architect of John's framing, kills Witwer, knowing that the other precogs are unable to foresee this act with Agatha gone.

 As Anderton and Agatha hide in Lara's house, he realizes that he was set up because of what he knows about the Lively case.
-Lively, Agatha's mother, had been killed because she wanted to reunite with her daughter.
+Lively is Agatha's biological mother and had been killed because she wanted to reunite with her daughter.
 The police finally apprehend Anderton, halo him, and return Agatha to the precogs chamber.
 Burgess later meets with Lara to comfort her, but when she brings up her preoccupation about the Lively case, he inadvertently refers to it as a drowning, contradicting the official precog report and implicating him in the murder.

 Lara rushes back to precog headquarters and forces the prison guard to release Anderton, who then calls Burgess to reveal he's figured out his whole murderous modus operandi and then brings a reception in Burgess' honor to a frightening halt by screening for all to see the "minority report" that shows him killing Lively.